 Many people use the term sciatica incorrectly.
 Sciatica is pain along the path of the sciatic nerve which extends from the lower back down each leg.
 Sciatica is a symptom (like itching), it is not a diagnosis (like Parkinson’s disease).
 Sciatica can range from an occasional nuisance to excruciating pain that makes walking near impossible.
 There can be multiple underlying reasons for your sciatic nerve pain.

-A chiropractor can help find the root cause of the problem with an exam and may also order some diagnostic imaging such as an x-ray, MRI or CT scan to examine the underlying structures.
+At our offices in Sunrise and Downtown Miami you can expect a thorough orthopedic and neurological examination to pinpoint the problem.
+We may order some diagnostic imaging such as an x-ray, MRI or CT scan to examine the underlying structures.

 To answer the question, ‘what is sciatica’ it is helpful to explain some of the relevant anatomical structures.
 The sciatic nerve is both the longest and the widest nerve in your body.
 It begins in the lower back as five separate nerves that extend from five different vertebrae – L4, L5, S1, S2, and S3.
 These nerves meet up to form one large bundle which runs through the buttocks and down the entire length of the leg.
 The sciatica nerve is responsible (directly or indirectly) for nearly all the sensation in your leg including the skin of the thigh and gluts.